Yiannimoustakas/tic-tac-toe/README.md

 https://yiannimoustakas.github.io/tic-tac-toe/

 ## Project0 Description
 This is our initial project of the GA WDI29 course.
-It is supposed to display a summation of the content from the first two weeks of the course.
+The goal of this project was to display a summation of the content learnt over the first two weeks of the course.
 It includes a HTML file, CSS stylesheet and a Javascript script.
 Our class was given a total of one week to complete the project.
 The main goal of the project was to create a **fully playable** tic-tac-toe game.
 We were also given a list of additional features, which we could choose to include or omit depending on the student's discretion.

 ## This Is A Screenshot Of My Final Version
 ![Imgur](https://i.imgur.com/h7bWIHq.png)